What is a niche market advantage?

 A niche is a smaller market segment within a larger audience.
 This segment has specific needs, buying behavior, and lifestyle characteristics.

-By investing in customer research, and learning all about these specific needs, behaviors, and characteristics, you can tailor your products to meet the particular wants and needs of your niche.
+By investing in customer research and learning all about these specific needs, behaviors, and characteristics, you can tailor your products to meet the particular wants and needs of your niche.

-A ‘competitive’ niche is one that’s highly contested, so it has less profit potential than one with fewer competitors.
 Renée Mauborgne and W. Chan Kim’s “Blue Ocean Strategy” suggests targeting an uncontested portion of the market.
 It urges you to create your own sub-space in the market that competitors haven’t yet been innovative enough to discover or create for themselves.

 Advantages of having a niche competitive advantage

-So - of all the strategies for creating a more profitable business, why might you choose a niche competitive advantage?
+So, of all the strategies for creating a more profitable business, why might you choose a niche competitive advantage?

 Viable for small businesses